All Episodes

 The Republicans won the two Florida seats.

-Uh these these April elections are always a crapshoot, they're turnout elections.
+These April elections are always a crapshoot.

 The problem with Brad Schimmel was he once called Wisconsin's abortion law from 1849 valid.

-And the law does not even allow an exception for rape incest or the life of the mother.
+And the law does not even allow an exception for rape, incest, or the life of the mother.

 And he further went on to say, I don't know how you can reconcile a faith in Christ with abortion.